Master of Fine Arts in Creative Writing with an Emphasis in Prose

 At least three of the four required writing workshops must be in prose.
 Two of the required prose workshops must be taken consecutively during the first year.
 All workshop credits must be taken at the graduate level (200) to fulfill this requirement.
 The department recommends that students work with several different instructors, as exposure to varied perspectives is crucial to one's development as a writer.
-Registration for workshops is facilitated through the graduate coordinator's office in the department.
+Registration for workshops is facilitated through the department.
 Students are welcome to take more than one workshop per semester on a space-available basis.

 Craft Credits (2):

 Students are required to take ENG 203 The Craft of Prose in each of their first two semesters.